Skip to main content

 • Do some networking

-Join your local industry private Facebook group to share ideas, ask for suggestions or collaborators on the related topic!
+Join your local industry private Facebook group to share ideas, ask for suggestions or collaborators on the related topic.

 • Get involved online

-Take advantage of other occasions, e.g.
+Take advantage of other occasions, like:

 • Book Week Scotland